junxit/us-congress-bills-116/bill.md

 ---
 legis-num: S. 483
-congress: 116th CONGRESS
+congress: One Hundred Sixteenth Congress of the United States of America
 session: 1st Session
-chamber: In the House of Representatives, U. S.,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 483

-That the bill from the Senate (S. 483) entitled “An Act to enact into law a bill by reference.”, do pass with the following
+> To enact into law a bill by reference.

-*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title; table of contents